rddelosreyes/CS-153-THV-Galois-Field-Calculator-Delos-Reyes/README.md

 Installation Instructions:

-1.Open a terminal
+1. Open a terminal

-2.Clone the repository
+2. Clone the repository

-2.Go to the directory of the repository
+3. Go to the directory of the repository

-3.Run galoisfield.py
+4. Run galoisfield.py

 References: